 Our common stock is listed on The NASDAQ Capital Market, and accordingly, we have used the definition of "independence" of the NASDAQ Stock Market to determine whether our directors are deemed to be independent.
-Based on that definition, we have determined that, with the exception of Peter D. Holt, our President and Chief Executive Officer, all of our directors are independent.
+Based on that definition, we have determined that, with the exception of Peter D. Holt, our President and Chief Executive Officer, and Craig P. Colmar, all of our directors are independent.
+Steven P. Colmar, a former director who resigned effective March 17, 2017, was also not independent.

-Each director elected at the Annual Meeting will hold office until our annual meeting of stockholders in 2019 or until his or her successor is elected and qualified.
+Each director elected at the Annual Meeting will hold office until our annual meeting of stockholders in 2017 or until his successor is elected and qualified.